open-telemetry/community/projects/feature-flag.md

 ## Problem 2: Flag management separate from monitoring data

 Feature flags are typically managed outside your monitoring tooling.
-There is no standardized way for a flag management system to notify a monitoring system that a feature flag ruleset is changed, or if a rule is enabled or disabled.
+There is no standardized way for a flag management system to notify a monitoring system that a feature flag rule set is changed, or if a rule is enabled or disabled.
 This lack of standardization means that even if a flag management system emits a flag change event, the monitoring tool may not be able to correlate that change with the services that it impacts.
 It also means that a person responsible for monitoring an application often has to check two separate tools in order to determine if a flag change was the root cause of a change in service metrics or behavior.
-Because rulesets and monitoring data are managed in separate tools, it may be difficult to determine exactly which ruleset was used and if it has been changed between when it was evaluated and when a person investigating an issue is looking at the monitoring data.
+Because rule sets and monitoring data are managed in separate tools, it may be difficult to determine exactly which rule set was used and if it has been changed between when it was evaluated and when a person investigating an issue is looking at the monitoring data.

 ## Target Use Cases